readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 It's possible to build documentation using almost any documentation tool, as long as an environment is available (see :ref:`the previous step <config_howto_build.tools>`).
+Adding your own build commands is done by listing them in ``build.commands``.

+The :ref:`Other tools <howto_templates>` template shows an example of how to do that.

 .. seealso::